tarwn/lessthandot-hugo/blogs/content/posts/2009-01-20-do-you-use-metasploit-to-check-if-your-s.md

 The vulnerable function is exposed through the System.Product namespace but is also accessible by using the ASnative API directly.

 The ASnative API is interesting because it offers a different way to call builtin functions, and the only way to call certain undocumented functions.
 ASnative functions are indexed in a two-dimensional array, with the first index being between 1 and 3000, while the second index is usually below 300.
-The &#8220;escape&#8221; function has an index value of (100,0)
+The “escape” function has an index value of (100,0)

 Remember a H4x0r already is using Metasploit and other tools to penetrate and take over your servers by take advantage of buffer overflows and other vulnerabilities.